Haitian scholar, professor, and writer Michel-Rolph Trouillot wrote in the preface to Silencing the Past: Power and the Production of History:

 This book is about history and power.
 It deals with the many ways in which the production of historical narratives involves the uneven contribution of competing groups and individuals who have unequal access to the means for such production.
 The forces I will expose are less visible than gunfire, class property, or political crusades.
 I want to argue that they are no less powerful.

 Trouillot passed away in 2012.
-Here is a brief bio for him from the Haiti Press Network (HPN):
+Here is a brief bio from the Haiti Press Network (HPN):